fiveruns/dash-javascript/index.markdown

 title: dash-javascript
 ---

-`dash-javascript` makes it easy to fetch recent data for your applications using the [FiveRuns Dash](http://dash.fiveruns.com) service, for use on web pages.
+`dash-javascript` makes it easy to fetch recent data from your applications using the [FiveRuns Dash](http://dash.fiveruns.com) service for use on web pages.
 You can choose the granularity of data you'd like; 1 hour, 12 hours, 24 hours, etc.

 The current version of `dash-javascript` is 0.5.5.